RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/state-estimation/gps-lacking-state-estimation-sensors.md

 ![Example usage of a DWM1001 setup](assets/decawave_example_multi_anchor.png)
 [Source](https://www.researchgate.net/profile/Teijo-Lehtonen/publication/281346001/figure/fig4/AS:284460038803456@1444831966619/DecaWave-UWB-localization-system-SDK-5.png)

 At the time of writing, one of the most common modules for UWB is the DWM1001.
-Information of how to get started with that can be seen [here](LINK TO WIKI PAGE ON DWM1001).
 Since these modules are mass manufactured, they can be purchased very inexpensively and should be considered one of the most affordable options for positioning systems.

 ### Ultrasonic Positioning